bbauska/CSS-Notes4Pros/README.md

 <a href="https://en.wikipedia.org/wiki/Yandex">Yandex</a>, But
 which gained quite some traction among American &amp; Western-European web developers as well.</p>

-As the name implies, BEM metholology is all about componentization of your HTML and CSS code into three types of components:
+<p>As the name implies, BEM metholology is all about componentization of
+your HTML and CSS code into three types of components:</p>

 <ul>
   <li><b>Blocks:</b> standalone entities that are meaningful on their own.<br><br>